Skip to content

 Configuring derivepassphrase vault to use an SSH key

-Assuming the prerequisites are satisfied, ensure that the SSH agent is running, the SSH key is loaded into the agent, and the SSH_AUTH_SOCK environment variable is correctly set up.
-The exact commands depend on the SSH agent in use.
+Assuming the prerequisites are satisfied, ensure that the SSH agent is running, the SSH key is loaded into the agent, and that derivepassphrase can discover the agent:

 Typical setup commands: starting the agent and setting up SSH_AUTH_SOCK